Buying Property in Portugal: An Expert Guide

 As in any country, property prices in Portugal vary according to the type, location, and value of the property.

-Property prices in Portugal will vary considerably depending on where you buy.
-The average asking price for the Lisbon Metropolitan Area in 2023 was €4,061 per square meter.
-In the Porto Metropolitan Area, the average asking property price stood at €3,291, while prices stood at €3,897 and €2,685 in the Algarve and the Alentejo, respectively.
+Property prices will also vary considerably depending on where you are buying a home in Portugal.
+The average asking price for the Lisbon Metropolitan Area is €4,935 per square meter.
+In the Porto Metropolitan Area, the average asking property price is €3,937, while prices stand at €3,181 in the Alentejo region.

-Prices in the north of Portugal are very affordable, with the average asking price standing at €1,740, while prices in the center were only slightly higher, clocking in at €1,864.
+Prices in the north of Portugal are very affordable, with the average asking price standing at €1,903, while prices in the center were only slightly higher, clocking in at €2,098.

 Rental yields in Portugal